basicjohn/johnedmondson.dev/developmentDocs/notes.md

+## March 9

+- Complete first draft of content
+- create a contact form component that can be used on the splash page and the final website

 ## March 8

-- create a contact form component that can be used on the splash page and the final website
 - ideate features
 - design research
 - wireframing